VH-Lab/NDI-matlab/docs/reference/+ndi/+setup/+daq/+reader/+mfdaq/+stimulus/vhlabvisspike2.m.md

 B = VERIFYEPOCHPROBEMAP(NDI_DAQSYSTEM_MFDAQ_CEDSPIKE2_OBJ, EPOCHPROBEMAP, EPOCHFILES)

-  Examines the ndi.daq.metadata.epochprobemap_daqsystem EPOCHPROBEMAP and determines if it is valid for the given device epoch NUMBER.
+  Examines the ndi.epoch.epochprobemap_daqsystem EPOCHPROBEMAP and determines if it is valid for the given device epoch NUMBER.

-  For the abstract class ndi.daq.system, EPOCHPROBEMAP is always valid as long as EPOCHPROBEMAP is an ndi.daq.metadata.epochprobemap_daqsystem object.
+  For the abstract class ndi.daq.system, EPOCHPROBEMAP is always valid as long as EPOCHPROBEMAP is an ndi.epoch.epochprobemap_daqsystem object.

-  See also: ndi.daq.system, ndi.daq.metadata.epochprobemap_daqsystem
+  See also: ndi.daq.system, ndi.epoch.epochprobemap_daqsystem

 Help for ndi.setup.daq.reader.mfdaq.stimulus.vhlabvisspike2/verifyepochprobemap is inherited from superclass NDI.DAQ.READER.MFDAQ.CEDSPIKE2